 So let’s talk about the bottom line here.

-Which type of websites are most likely to be affected by GDPR?
+Which type of website is most likely to be affected by GDPR?

 Publishers, bloggers, information sites, and data resellers are all likely to need tracking consent.
 Any website that sends user data to third parties needs to be thinking about GDPR compliance.